mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ### Try it out yourself!

-We provide prebuilt wheels and instructions so you can also try these out on your own devices.

-- Prerequisites: AMD GPU, with ROCm 5.6 or Vulkan support.
+We provide prebuilt wheels and instructions to reproduce our results on your own AMD devices.
+To run those benchmarks, please ensure that you have an AMD GPU with ROCm 5.6 or above running in Linux.
-- Install mlc python packages: see instructions  https://mlc.ai/package/

-if you are using ROCm on Linux, the installation command is
+**Install MLC Python Package.** Follow the instructions below to install a prebuilt MLC package with ROCm enabled:

 ```bash
 pip install --pre --force-reinstall mlc-ai-nightly-rocm mlc-chat-nightly-rocm -f https://mlc.ai/wheels